-The following documents will be required during admission for non international students:
+The following documents will be required during

+admission for non international students:

 - a.
 A fully completed Application for Admission form with a non-refundable application fee, - A true copy of the certified Bachelor and Master Degree Certificate and Transcripts (attested by the MOHESR for graduates from universities in the UAE), - c.
 Six (6) passport-sized photographs, - A copy of a valid passport and residency visa (if applicable), - e.
 Copy of the UAE National Identity Card, - f.
 Medical Examination Clearance from, - g.
-Official transcripts and course syllabi from other universities for credit transfer, - h.
-Evidence of relevant work experience, - i.
-An application letter of 500-1000 words in length, - j.
-Official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the Academic IELTS 6.0 taken within the last 2 years, - k.
-Copy of the latest C.V., - A true copy of an Equivalency letter from the Ministry of Higher Education and Scientific Research for applicants graduating from universities outside the UAE in addition to a true copy of the certified Bachelor and Master Degree Certificates and Transcripts. - m.
-Three professional recommendation letters.
+Evidence of relevant work experience, - h.
+An application letter of 500-1000 words in length, - Official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the Academic IELTS 6.0 taken within the last 2 years, - j.
+Copy of the latest C.V., - k.
+A true copy of an Equivalency letter from the Ministry of Higher Education and Scientific Research for applicants graduating from universities outside the UAE in addition to a true copy of the certified Bachelor and Master Degree Certificates and Transcripts. - I. Three professional recommendation letters.